Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/index.md

 This section discusses the implementation of the project.
 It is written entirely in [TypeScript](https://www.typescriptlang.org/) with [React](https://react.dev/) and bundled together using [vite](https://vitejs.dev/).

-In my persective, the project consists of three major parts.
+In my persective, the project consists of three major parts: the interpreter,the renderer, and the frontend.

-The interpreter and the renderer belong to the business logic, while the frontend belongs to the application logic.
+The interpreter and the renderer belong to the business logic, abd the frontend belongs to the application logic.

 ## Interpreter